What clients say about our polysilicon market reports

-Dr. Charlie Gay is Chief Executive Officer of the U.S. solar panel start-up Violet Power, co-founder of the Greenstar Foundation and consultant of several companies, research institutes and organizations in the renewable energy field.
+Dr. Charlie Gay is President of the Energy Division at Galaxy Trade and Technology LLC, a supplier of magnesium alloys, co-founder of the Greenstar Foundation and consultant of several companies, research institutes and organizations in the renewable energy field.
 From August 2016 through October 2019 he was director of the Solar Energy Technologies Office at the U.S. Department of Energy in Washington, D.C.
 Gay has over 45 years of experience in the photovoltaic industry; he served in leading positions at:

 “Very detailed report on market history and future trends”

 Bernreuter Research provides a very detailed report that covers the history of the market but also the future trends along with the drivers behind them.
 I highly recommend The Polysilicon Market Outlook 2024.

 Bernreuter’s Polysilicon Market Outlook contains detailed quantitative information, such as historical production capacities, forecasts and technical information, as well as comprehensive information on the competitive landscape.
 The report was instrumental in the work that my organization is carrying out in mapping the solar supply chain.
 Moreover, Johannes has been helpful in providing supplemental context and information.
 I highly recommend this work and his services.